What It Is Made Of: Discernment and Choice

 Certainty as a Warning Sign

-A student involved in street outreach describes the tension between rule-based ethical reasoning and being present with people, and the teacher responds with a pointed observation about the relationship between certainty and conditioning.
+A student involved in street outreach describes the tension between rule-based ethical reasoning and present-moment responsiveness, and the teacher reflects on how a feeling of certainty can signal conditioning rather than discernment.

 Two Kinds of Intuition